woocommerce/woocommerce-admin/docs/page-controller.md

 * `id` - Identifies the page with the controller.
 Required.
 * `parent` - Denotes the page as a child of `parent`.
 Used for breadcrumbs.
 Optional.
+* `category` - Specifies the category the item should fall under in the new WooCommerce Navigation.
+Optional.
 * `title` - Page title.
 Used to build breadcrumbs.
 String or array of breadcrumb pieces.
 Required.
 * `path` - Page path (relative to `#wc-admin`).
 Used for identifying this page and for linking breadcrumb pieces when this page is a `parent`.
 Required.
 * `capability` - User capability needed to access this page.
 Optional (defaults to `manage_options`).